SolidOS/activitystreams-pane/README.md

 npm start
 ```

 Visit `http://localhost:8080/` to render the pane.
-Adjust ´const noteUri` in `./dev/index.ts` to show a
+Adjust `const noteUri` in `./dev/index.ts` to show a
  different resource.

 ### Build